-The color of the flame is the key to proper burner adjustment.
-A good flame is clear, blue and hardly visible in a well-lighted room.
+The gas flame should be clear, blue, and hardly visible in a well-lighted room.
 Each cone of flame should be steady and sharp.
-Adjust or clean the burner if flame is yellow-orange.
+Adjust or clean burner if flame is yellow-orange.

 For most cooking: start on the highest setting and then turn to a lower setting to complete the process.
-Use the recommendations below as a guide for determining proper flame size for various types of cooking (Figure 9).
+Use the recommendations below as a guide to setting flame size for various types of cooking (Figure 5).

-For deep fat frying: use a thermometer and adjust the surface knob accordingly.
+For deep fat frying: use a thermometer and adjust the flame accordingly.
 If the fat is too cool, the food will absorb the fat and be greasy.
-If the fat is too hot, the food will brown so quickly that the center will be under-cooked.
-Do not attempt to deep fat fry too much food at once as the food will neither brown nor cook properly.
+If the fat is too hot, the food will brown so quickly that the center will be undercooked.

+Do not attempt to deep fat fry too much food at once, as the food will neither brown or cook properly.